Albinism: Artificially selected

 Intentionally bred albinistic strains of some animal species are commonly used as model organisms in biomedical research and also as pets.
 Examples include the BALB/c mouse and Wistar and Sprague Dawley rat strains, laboratory rabbits and ferrets.
-Albino axolotl (an amphibian) are also used widely in the laboratory as their transparent skin allows observation of the underlying tissues during limb regeneration.
 Some researchers have argued that albino animals are not always the best choice for scientific studies due to the consequences of albinism (e.g. hearing and visual impairments).

 Many individual albino mammals are in captivity and were caught while young.
+However, the survival prospects of these creatures into adulthood outside of captivity are uncertain.
 It is doubtful whether these individuals would have survived to become adults without the protection and care they receive in captivity.

 Naturally occurring

-It has been claimed that "Squirrels are the only known albino mammal to survive successfully in the wild".
+It has been claimed that "Squirrels are the only known albino mammals to survive successfully in the wild".
 The retina of the squirrel (Sciurus carolinensis) is unusual for mammals as it is rich in cones.
 Central cell densities are less than 5% lower in albino squirrels than in pigmented individuals.
 This relatively minor disruption to vision is thought to assist in the survivability of albino squirrels in the wild.
 This is supported by observations that the behaviour of albinos in the wild, e.g. leaping from branch to branch, is similar to pigmented squirrels.

 A 2012 survey of the literature reported that in India, there were several records of albino mammals including the tiger, lesser mouse-tailed bat, chital, common palm civet, northern palm squirrel, five-striped palm squirrel and wild boar.

 Albino macaques have been reported in several occasions including a toque macaque (M. sinica), rhesus macaque (M. mulatta), and bonnet macaque (M. radiata).

 Albinism was observed in jungle cats (Felis chaus) and jackals (Canis aureus) along the coastline of the southern Western Ghats (Kerala and Kanyakumari coast, India).
 Albinism was observed in jungle cats from the Amaravila area of Trivandrum district in the Kerala State.
 Albinism in jackals was observed from the Polooni area in Malappuram district and Chaliyam area of Calicut district (Kerala).
 As albinism is observed in those areas where the density of these mammals is comparatively low, it is concluded that continuous inbreeding could be the reason for expression of albinism.

 A study on albinistic prairie voles (Microtus ochrogaster) found that albinism in this species conferred an advantage for the males compared to the wild-type; albino males had higher mount frequencies than wild-type males.
 In addition, the albinos had greater differential fertilizing capacity.

-Albinism can also occur in marsupials and monotremes as well such as echidnas, kangaroos, koalas, possums, wallabies and wombats as well.
+Albinism can also occur in marsupials and monotremes, such as echidnas, kangaroos, koalas, possums, wallabies and wombats.